RSD / Reflex Sympathetic Dystrophy

-As highly respected personal injury lawyers licensed in Michigan and Ohio, we connect with other qualified attorneys across the country to help RSD victims nationwide.
-We’re dedicated Reflex Sympathetic Dystrophy lawyers who have a broad understanding of the debilitating symptoms.
+As highly respected personal injury lawyer licensed in Michigan, we connect with other qualified attorneys across the country to help RSD victims nationwide.
+Steven Goren is a dedicated Reflex Sympathetic Dystrophy lawyer who has a broad understanding of the debilitating symptoms.

 RSD/CRPS lawsuits may be filed when the condition is caused by an: